aljachimiak/amahi-docs/ubuntu-12.md

 	<a href="static/images/u12/04-first-login-window.png" class="fancybox centered" title="First login for the first time"><img src="static/images/u12/04-first-login-window-thumb.png" /></a>

 * Firefox should come up with `http://hda` and ask you to login.
+* Use the user credentials you created **while installing** not your Amahi web site login
-The first login is special, since the first user will be set up at this point, by asking the reset the password.
+* The first login is special.
+The first user will be set up at this point, by asking to reset the password.

 	<a href="static/images/u12/05-first-login-setup.png" class="fancybox centered" title="First login for the first time"><img src="static/images/u12/05-first-login-setup-thumb.png" /></a>